powerbox1000/Scratch-Archive/README.md

 # Scratch-Archive
 This is an archive of Scratch images from Scratch 0.1 (2003) to Scratch 1.4 (2008), the last Scratch version to use Squeak .image files, as well as NetScratch, a tested, but never officially released, version of Scratch with "shariables", or variables stored on a NetScratchServer, also available for download here.
 This archive also contains some non-Scratch (but Scratch-like) images, such as BYOB (aka Build Your Own Blocks or Snap!) and Streak (1.3.1) 0.1.
 These images also need a Squeak runtime engine, which can be found here: https://squeak.js.org/run/ I also have a tutorial how to use and install Scratch 0.1 and 0.2 [here](https://scratch.mit.edu/discuss/topic/436970/) I have also included a special version of Scratch 1.4 designed to run purely on the Raspberry Pi called GPIO Scratch.
-To compile it, run the .sh script using "sudo bash".
-Then, re-boot your Raspberry Pi and type "startx" to start it.
+For more info, see the "About Scratch GPIO" file in this repository.
 ## Credits:
 ### [Xubiod](https://github.com/xubiod):
 - [NetScratchServer.image](https://github.com/xubiod/scratch-archive/blob/master/NetScratchServer.image) ("mini-"server; not main server)